coder/envbuilder/README.md

 `base64` encode the JSON and provide it to envbuilder as the `DOCKER_CONFIG_BASE64` environment variable.

-Alternatively, if running `envbuilder` in Kubernetes, you can create an `ImagePullSecret` and pass it into the pod as a volume mount:
+Alternatively, if running `envbuilder` in Kubernetes, you can create an `ImagePullSecret` and pass it into the pod as a volume mount.
+This example will work for all registries.

 ```shell
 # Artifactory example